 Keep in mind that all of these best practices will only come in handy when you have justified all the key components of an API development.

-How Nimble AppGenie Can Simplify API Development?
+How Nimble AppGenie Simplifies API Development?

-Thanks to our expert developers, you can simply state what you want the API to do and they will simply implement it for you.
+Thanks to our expert developers, you can simply state what you want the API to do, and they will simply implement it for you.

 A well-built API can simplify the functionality of your application by a huge margin.
 Not to mention it boosts your service visibility as if you own a website that has a lot of data that others might need.
 You can develop an API of your own, offering access to your database for monetization.